-- Evidence To Support A Compensation Claim For An Accidents On A Businesses Property
+- Evidence To Support A Compensation Claim For An Accident On A Businesses Property

 - Common Accidents On Business Properties That Result In A Claim

-- How Much Compensation For Being Injured On Business Property?
+- How Much Compensation For Being Injured On Business Property Could I Claim?

 - Time Limits For Business Property Accident Claims